Copyright 1994 - 2018 Bill's Bible Basics

 John 18:10-11, KJV

-So based on Peter's actions, it seems that he still had not grasped the idea that Jesus's sole mission was to die for the sins of the world as a Universal Messiah, and that it was not a part of His plan to stay alive, so that He could become an Earth-based Jewish Messiah who would defeat the enemies of Israel -- namely Rome -- and rule over a restored Kingdom of David.
-As I said, this misconception was probably embraced by most of His followers at that time.
-In fact, as I explain in such articles as "To Tell the Truth: Moshiach, Mahdi or the Messiah?" and "The Kings of the North and the South", that continues to be the concept of "messiah" which is embraced by many religious Jews to this very day.
+So based on Peter's actions, it seems that he still had not grasped the idea that Jesus's sole mission was to die for the sins of the world as a Universal Messiah.
+It was not a part of Jesus' plan to stay alive, so that He could become an Earth-based Jewish Messiah who would defeat the enemies of Israel -- namely Rome -- and rule over a restored Kingdom of David.
+As I already said, this misconception was probably embraced by most of His followers at that time.
+In fact, as I explain in articles such as "To Tell the Truth: Moshiach, Mahdi or the Messiah?" and "The Kings of the North and the South", that continues to be the concept of "messiah" which is embraced by many religious Jews to this very day.
 To be more specific, the Orthodox Jews continue to wait for the arrival of Moshiach ben David -- or Messiah, son of David.
 So this understanding of the word "messiah" was the root of Peter's well-meaning blunder.